10 questions about the New Hampshire primary, including, 'Can anyone beat Trump?'

 What time does voting take place?

 All polling places must be open from at least 11 a.m. until 7 p.m.
-ET at a minimum, according to the Secretary of State's office.
-Some polling locations have earlier hours or extend theirs, but all polls will be closed by 8:00 p.m.
+ET at a minimum, according to the secretary of state's office.
+Some polling locations have earlier hours or extend theirs, but all polls will be closed by 8 p.m.
 ET.
 (You can find hours for each polling location here.)

 Because the 221 towns in the state have flexibility in their opening and closing times, a few of the most sparsely populated towns have used that to gain some attention by beginning voting at midnight.